 Time to fill: 42 days

-Nonprofit CPH runs 20 percent below the national average primarily because lower salary budgets constrain recruiter spend and agency fees.
+Nonprofit CPH runs below the national average primarily because lower salary budgets constrain recruiter spend and agency fees.
 Employer brand and mission alignment often drive inbound candidate flow, reducing sourcing cost.
 The trade-off is that leadership and fundraising roles take substantially longer to fill (60+ days) because the candidate pool is narrower.
 Total cost of hire including vacancy is roughly comparable to a for-profit equivalent.

 Professional services